$31.84-$39.44 hourly / $5,518.60-$6,836.56 monthly / $66,223.20-$82,038.72 annual

 Education and Experience:

-A. An associate's degree, or its equivalent from a recognized college or university preferably with a major in legal office assisting, legal secretary, computer applications and office technology (CAOT), or a closely related field AND three years of full-time paid experience performing a variety of legal administrative assistance or legal secretarial duties.
+A. An associate degree, or its equivalent from a recognized college or university preferably with a major in legal secretarial science, business administration, computer applications and office technology (CAOT), or a related field AND three years of full-time, paid experience performing a variety of legal administrative assistance or legal secretarial duties.

 B. Graduation from high school or its equivalent AND possession of a Legal Administrative Assistant Certificate or its equivalent AND four years of full-time, paid experience performing a variety of legal administrative assistance or legal secretarial duties.